nnngrach/strava_auto_auth/README.md

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256`

-In another way you can just add in parameters some vaues from cookie: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.
+In another way you can parse cookie and add some values from it to your URL request.
+You need next values: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256&Signature={CloudFront-Signature}&Key-Pair-Id={CloudFront-Key-Pair-Id}&Policy={CloudFront-Policy}`

-### API fast way
+### API for fast way

 But fortunately all this actions are automated and you don't need to repeat it every time, when cookies are outdated.
-So, for load Strava Heatmap without authorization you can just send simple GET request to API of AnyGIS Server:
+So, for load Strava Heatmap without authorization you can just send simple GET request to API of AnyGIS Server and immediately download ready tile.
+You can use one of this reauests:

 [GET http://anygis.herokuapp.com/Tracks_Strava_All/{x}/{y}/{z}](http://anygis.herokuapp.com/Tracks_Strava_All/681/1562/12)